Prabuddhi-05/BEVDepth/README.md

 # BEVDepth

-BEVDepth is a 3D object detector with a depth estimation strategy.
+BEVDepth learns depth estimation from LiDAR-supervised data, but performs 3D object detection from camera images alone.
 This repo is the fork of [Megvii-BaseDetection/BEVDepth](https://github.com/Megvii-BaseDetection/BEVDepth) with a conflict-free Docker stack.
 (Torch 1.12/cu116, mmcv-full 1.6,mmdet 2.25, mmdet3d 1.0.0rc4, mmseg 0.26)

 ---